 Getting to Mui ne is a little bit long winded, but it’s fairly straightforward once you know where you’re headed for.

 It’s relatively easy to travel to Mui Ne from any of the major cities in Vietnam, including Hanoi, Da Lat, Nha Trang, and Ho Chi Minh.

 The most popular ways of getting to Mui Ne are:

 There’s also a bus service offered by Vietnam Bus Tickets which includes a direct transfer from Ho Chi Minh airport to Mui Ne, as well as buses all over Vietnam.

 For a full rundown on each of the options (plus details on how to road trip up to Mui Ne on a motorbike!) head on over to our full guide on how to get from Ho Chi Minh to Mui Ne.

 Still have a question about things to do in Mui Ne, Vietnam?
-Looking for specific info on Mui Ne Beach?
-Head over to our free facebook group and get your questions personally answered from a community of experienced travelers.
+Let us know in the comments section below, or head over to our free facebook group and ask the Extreme Nomads community!